boywithkeyboard-archive/upgrade/readme.md

 ### Examples

-- Pin a dependency to a specific version by applying `#pin` at the end of the url.
+- Pin a dependency to a specific version by appending `#pin` at the end of the url.

   ```ts